mottibec/awesome-otel/README.md

 # Awesome OpenTelemetry Side Projects

-A curated list of awesome OpenTelemetry-related side projects and tools discovered from GitHub stars.
+A curated list of awesome OpenTelemetry-related side projects and tools.

 ## Contents